whisthq/whist/protocol/client/README.md

 ### Compiling and using the merged project

 This repository contains the merge of the Raspberry Pi decode+display code, originally from /hello_video/video.c generatig hello_video.bin.
 The code has been integrated so that building by executing "buildme" (in top-level folder) will build the integrated protocol under /build/bin with name fprotocol_client.
-This code can then be executed by running "./fprotocol_client [rtsp_url] in the terminal in build/bin.
+This code can then be executed by running "./fprotocol_client [rtsp_url]" in the terminal in build/bin.